Interstate 73: History

 North Carolina took the lead in signing highways as I-73 following AASHTO's approval and since has finished and approved construction projects to build new sections of the Interstate Highway.
 As of 2018, the route is signed along 101.1 mi of freeway from the intersection of US 220 and NC 68 north of Greensboro to 3 mi south of Ellerbe and an additional 9 mi is complete but not signed south of Rockingham.
 The only other progress in building I-73 can be seen in Virginia and South Carolina.
 In 2005, Virginia completed an environmental impact statement (EIS) for its recommended route for I-73 from I-81 in Roanoke to the North Carolina border.
 The Federal Highway Administration (FHWA) approved the EIS report in April 2007.
 Virginia can now go ahead to draw up plans to construct the highway and proceed to build it once funds are obtained.
 South Carolina also has shown recent interest in building its section of I-73 with a corridor selected for the route from I-95 to Myrtle Beach in 2006 and a final decision on how the highway should be routed north of I-95 to the North Carolina border in July 2007.
 In January 2006, the South Carolina state legislature introduced bills to construct I-73 as a toll highway.
 It is hoped a guaranteed stream of revenue will allow it to build its section of I-73 within 10 years.
 The FHWA approved South Carolina's proposal on August 10, 2007.

 On January 9, 2019, it was announced that the North Carolina Department of Transportation's (NCDOT) State Transportation Improvement Program for 2020 to 2029 included connecting I-73 with US 74 six years sooner than planned.
 A $146.1-million contract was awarded for the 7.2 mi of four-lane freeway with "substantial completion" by late 2023.

-Ohio and Michigan both abandoned further environmental studies on their portions of I-73.
-Most of the I-73 corridor in both of these states follows existing freeways or highways scheduled to be upgraded to freeways under plans that predate I-73.